CubedNetwork/fabulously-optimized-wiki/install-instructions.md

   #### macOS Sequoia 15 and later
   1. Open the downloaded .dmg file
-  2. Double-click the "Fabulously Optimized Installer".
+  2. Double-click the "Fabulously Forgified Installer".
 You will get a warning, press `Done`.
   3. On your menubar, press Apple logo, then `System Settings`, then click `Privacy & Security` in the sidebar
   4. Scroll down on the right view, you should see the button `Open anyway`
   5. Enter your password or fingerprint.
 The installer should open.